Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Reddening and source contamination

-IC\,10 suffers major contamination from Galactic foreground stars, mainly from the MW disc.
-In order to remove as many of these contaminating sources as possible, we followed the same procedure as in \citetalias{ERONearbyGals}, based both on {\it Gaia} proper motions and parallaxes, and on selection of sources in a colour-colour diagram.
+The dominant source of contamination in IC\,10 arises from Galactic foreground stars, mainly coming from the MW disc.
+To remove as many of these contaminating sources as possible, we followed the same procedure as in \citetalias{ERONearbyGals}, based both on {\it Gaia} proper motions (PMs) and parallaxes, and on selection of sources in a colour-colour diagram.
 We describe the procedure in details in Appendix~\ref{sc:mw_appendix}.

-After removal of contaminants, the final IC\,10 photometric catalogue with reliable sources having photometry in all four \Euclid bands contains \num{227128} stars.
+While {\it Gaia} PMs enabled the identification of only a relatively small fraction of bright MW contaminants ($\sim$\num{7720} stars), the vast majority of foreground sources ($\sim$\num{99350} stars) was removed using the colour-colour diagram.
+This diagram also proved effective in rejecting faint, compact background galaxies ($\sim$\num{630}) that were not excluded by the differential aperture cuts applied in Sect.~\ref{sc:photometry}.
+Following the removal of contaminants, the final IC\,10 photometric catalogue of reliable sources having photometry in all four \Euclid bands contained \num{227128} stars.